drbean/edit/tsailin/2019APBR_english_proofing.md

 provide innovative products in the market (Tiong et al. 2010; Wang and Wu 2012; Hobday, Rush, and Bessant 2004).
-For OBM latecomers, new entrants in an existing market, they do not want only to expand their marketing innovation efforts to compete with incumbent firms but also to strengthen product innovation and process innovation to gain an advantage for their products in technological development and manufacturing (Eng 2009; Chu 2009).
+For OBM latecomers, new entrants in an existing market, they do not want only to expand their marketing innovation efforts to compete with incumbent firms.
+They also seek to strengthen product innovation and process innovation and thus gain an advantage for their products in technological development and manufacturing (Eng 2009; Chu 2009).